Washingtonia filifera var. robusta

-Washingtonia robusta, known by common name as the Mexican fan palm, Mexican washingtonia, or skyduster is a palm tree native to the Baja California peninsula and a small part of Sonora in northwestern Mexico.
-Despite its limited native distribution, W. robusta is one of the most widely cultivated subtropical palms in the world.
-It is naturalized in Florida, California, Nevada, Arizona, New Mexico, Hawaii, Texas, parts of the Canary Islands, Spain, Portugal, France, Italy, Malta, Croatia, Montenegro, Albania, Greece, Turkey, Cyprus, Israel, Palestine, Jordan, Lebanon, Syria, Iraq, Saudi Arabia, Somalia, Bahrain, Qatar, United Arab Emirates, Oman, Yemen, Iran, Afghanistan, Egypt, Libya, Tunisia, Algeria, Morocco, and Réunion,.
+Washingtonia filifera var. robusta, commonly known as the Mexican fan palm, Mexican washingtonia, or skyduster, is a flowering plant in the family Arecaceae native to the Sonoran desert along the Baja California peninsula.
+Despite its limited native distribution, W. filifera var. robusta is one of the most widely cultivated subtropical palms in the world.
+It is naturalized across the southern United States, Mediterranean, and Middle East.

 Description

-W. robusta grows to 25 m tall, rarely up to 30 m.
+Washingtonia filifera var. robusta grows to 25 m tall, rarely up to 30 m.
 The leaves have a petiole up to 1 m long, and a palmate fan of leaflets up to 1 m long.
 The petioles are armed with sharp thorns.
 The inflorescence is up to 3 m long, with numerous small, pale orange-pink flowers.
 The fruit is a spherical, blue-black drupe, 6–8 mm diameter; it is edible, though thin-fleshed.

+W. filifera var. filifera—which occupies a more northerly distribution in the states of Arizona, Baja California, and California—is often confused with W. f. var. robusta for their overall similar appearance.

 Taxonomy

-It is one of two species in the genus Washingtonia.
-The other is the close relative Washingtonia filifera, which occupies a more northerly distribution.
-Compared with W. robusta, W. filifera has a thicker trunk and dull green leaves.
+The Plants of the World Online (POWO), curated by the Royal Botanic Gardens, Kew, currently recognizes the Mexican fan palm as a variety of Washingtonia filifera, along with two other infraspecifics.
+Under this classification, the Mexican fan palm corresponds specifically to Washingtonia filifera var. robusta.